 Helicobacter pylori (h.pylori) causes gastritis, peptic ulcers and gastric cancer.
 Half the world’s population has it but its mode of transmission is uncertain.
 It is shed in cathartic stools.
 Successful catharsis was defined as three or more loose or watery stools with a short interval between stools.
 Helicobacter pylori in cathartic stools 2003 Society for General Microbiology

-So it could be that I’m not bumping into walls and doorways as much because the B12 is restoring my nerves… or… maybe it has to do with killing the h.pylori or something that was living in my gastro-intestinal system or attached to my stomach lining.
+I wonder if I’m not bumping into walls and doorways as much because B12 is restoring my nerves, or, because metronidazol killed h.pylori or whatever was living in my gastro-intestinal system, attached to my stomach lining.

 I asked the doctor if he thought I could have had h.pylori.
 He said, no, that h.pylori tended to be associated with ulcers, which he didn’t think I’d had.
 But, he added, there were other things like h.pylori that it could have been.
 He didn’t say what.

 Here’s my point, I had three small courses of antibiotic that did not affect the h.pylori or whatever in a lasting way.
-It was only when I had a really major course that there was a significant change for the better.
-The problem is that doctors overall, at least in my experience, are not keen to prescribe antibiotics, much less large doses of them.
+It was only when I had a major course that there was a significant change for the better.
+The problem is that doctors overall, at least in my experience, are not keen to prescribe antibiotics, much less large doses.

-What if, I wonder, there was something like h.pylori causing all my neuro symptoms?
+What if there was something like h.pylori causing all my neuro symptoms?
 And, what if my mom had it, and it was the reason she was diagnosed in later life with pernicious anemia?

-I don’t know the answers, but I saw an article somewhere that said they were looking at antibiotics in relations to ALS… this experience of mine made me really start thinking about that.
+I don’t know the answers, but I saw an article somewhere that said they were looking at antibiotics in relation to ALS.
+My experience made me think about that.

 Karen Kline ~ August 6, 2005

-Post Script: If you have had diarrhea a long time, then you might benefit as much from taking B12 as I did.
-(By that I mean that the nurse practitioner appeared to view my diarrhea as a symptom of B12 deficiency.)
+Post Script: If you have had diarrhea a long time, you might benefit as much from taking B12 as I did.
+(By that I mean the nurse practitioner viewed my diarrhea as a symptom of B12 deficiency.)
 For the record, methylcobalamin lozenges are just as effective as B12 shots.
-(I add this because I am surprised at how many people are visiting this page.)
-Further, eating yogurt does two very helpful things: the lactobacillus in the yogurt gets rid of h.pylori, and in doing that it raises the amount of vitamin B12 you can get from the food you eat.
+Further, eating yogurt does two helpful things: lactobacillus in yogurt gets rid of h.pylori, and in doing that raises the amount of vitamin B12 you get from food you eat.